na-na-hi/renget/archive/PSInternship.md

 ####Chapter 4: Popsy's Apartment

 Inigo hauled another bulging trash bag out of Popsy's cluttered apartment.
 The other students were still hard at work inside, tackling the monumental cleaning task their eccentric teacher had set them.
 As Inigo lugged the bag down the hallway to the bins, he spotted Hoge standing stiffly by the window, looking perturbed.
-She had slipped outside a few minutes earlier for a break from the chaos.
+She had slipped outside a few minutes earlier.

 Inigo smiled to himself.
-He quickly disposed of the trash bag and sidled up beside her.
+He quickly sidled up beside her.
 "Coru-chan," he said, bumping her playfully.
 "Needed a breather from Hurricane Popsy too huh?"

-Hoge smiled up at him, the city's neon glow reflected in her eyes.
+Hoge smiled up at him, the city's neon glow reflected in her eyes which caused Inigo's heart to flutter.

 "It's quite...stimulating in there," Hoge huffed, nose wrinkled.
-"That woman lives in squalor.
-How does she function in such disorder?"
+"We will have to teach her how to be more organized."

 Inigo laughed.
 "For real!
-It's kinda scary how deep some of those beer can piles went.
-Poor Sally is gonna have a panic attack if she sees one more jack-in-the-box!"
+It's kinda scary how deep some of those trash piles went.
+Poor Sally is gonna have a panic attack if she sees one more stray jack-in-the-box!"

 Hoge shook her head, appalled.
-"We will have to teach her how to be more organized."
+"That woman lives in squalor.
+How does she function in such disorder?"

 Inigo laughed again.
 "You still look cute when you're judgy."
-Inigo's heart fluttered as he watched her bite her lip.
+He watched her bite her lip.
 Was she restraining herself from saying more about Popsy?

 "So, whatcha looking at out here?" he asked, leaning on the window sill beside her.